 Is esports a viable career path?
 The answer to this question is still murky despite the huge growth numbers that are put up.
 Making a career in esports is no guarantee of a fixed future.
 In several esports, Professionals are worried by job insecurity, delayed salaries, negligible benefits etc. Player Contracts will prove to be a huge boon to making a career in esports.
 Players will be secure in their careers and can focus solely on their performances.

 Esports lacks a distinct identity for the teams.
 Unlike traditional sports which have a loyal fan-base based on which city they are from, esports teams have been mostly seen as global teams.
 We have rarely seen loyalties restricted to a particular team.
-Instead fans change loyalties based on which team their favorite player is in.
+Instead, fans change loyalties based on which team their favorite player is in.

 It is up for debate whether the geographic loyalties enforced by traditional sports is a winning formula.
-There are cases even in traditional sports where fans no longer hold a loyalty to their favorite team.
+There are cases even in traditional sports where fans no longer hold loyalty to their favorite team.
 Nevertheless it is a tried and tested formula for a team’s economic success.
-Overwatch League will be a global league which will have teams based off individual cities.
+Overwatch League will be a global league that will have teams based off individual cities.

 Organisations are scared of investing into esports mainly cause it is an unknown territory for them.
 They are unsure of their success in esports, a sector which they do not truly understand.
 Blizzard is providing them with a security from relegation.
 This provides them a security in the league.
 The organisations can focus on their branding and advertising while players can focus on developing their game.